 The Boy Who Felt Too Much

-Of all people, Henry Markram, one of the most renowned neuroscientists of the world, became father of an autistic child.
-This unbelievable coincidence brings together two perspectives: world class scientific inquiry and the daily confrontation with reality in a family life with an autistic child.
-Markram’s 15-year research – at universities like Berkeley, Weizman Institute, Max Planck Institute – let us see the condition of autism in a completely new way.
-A book, written like a novel, based on facts, accessible for everyone.
+Henry Markram, one of the most renowned neuroscientists of the world, became father of an autistic child.
+This unbelievable coincidence brings together two perspectives: scientific inquiry and the daily confrontation with reality in a family life with an autistic child.
+Markram’s 15-year research – at universities like Berkeley, Weizman Institute, Max Planck Institute – let us see the condition of autism in a new way.